sinch/docs/docs/voice/voice-for-ios/voice-ios-video-calling.md

 [call resumeVideo];
 ```

 The call delegate will be notified of pause- and resume events via the delegate callback methods `-[SINCallDelegate callDidPauseVideoTrack:]` and `-[SINCallDelegate callDidResumeVideoTrack:]`.
-It is for example appropriate to based on these events update the UI with a pause indicator, and subsequently remove such pause indicator.
+For example, it is appropriate based on these events to update the UI with a pause indicator, and subsequently remove such pause indicator.

 ### Video Content Fitting and Aspect Ratio

 How the rendered video stream is fitted into a view can be controlled by the regular property `UIView.contentMode`.
-I.e. assigning `contentMode` on a view returned by `-[SINVideoController remoteView]` or `-[SINVideoController localView]` will affect how the video content is laid out.
-Note though that only `UIViewContentModeScaleAspectFit` and `UIViewContentModeScaleAspectFill` will be respected.
+Assigning `contentMode` on a view returned by `-[SINVideoController remoteView]` or `-[SINVideoController localView]` will affect how the video content is laid out.
+Note that only `UIViewContentModeScaleAspectFit` and `UIViewContentModeScaleAspectFill` will be respected.

 **Example**